Chips Mackinolty

 Chips Mackinolty (born 12 March 1954) is an Australian artist.
-He was involved in the campaigns against the war in Vietnam by producing posters, and was a key figure in the radical poster movement.
+He was involved in the campaigns against Australian participation in the war in Vietnam by producing posters, and was a key figure in the radical poster movement.
+In 1990 he co-founded, with Peter Cook and Therese Ritchie, Green Ant Research Arts and Publishing.
+He also worked in public service roles and as a journalist.

 Early life

 Chips Mackinolty was born on 12 March 1954 in Morwell, Victoria.

 Art career

 During the 1970s posters became an art form, with artists using the cheap posters as a political tool.
 The Earthworks Poster Collective, established in 1971, was the most active and well-known of these groups.
 Earthworks operated from the Sydney University Art Workshop, commonly known as the Tin Sheds.

 Mackinolty was introduced to screen printing in Goulburn Street, Sydney.

-In 1978 Mackinolty designed a poster to commemorate Prime Minister Robert Menzies death, to reflect a working-class view on the prime minister, and the "Pig Iron Bob" nickname that was given to him during the Dalfram dispute of 1938.
+In 1978 Mackinolty designed a poster to commemorate Prime Minister Robert Menzies' death, to reflect a working-class view on the prime minister, and the "Pig Iron Bob" nickname that was given to him during the Dalfram dispute of 1938.

-Mackinolty used sharp, flat colours and increasingly professional techniques to produce posters such as "For the man who said life wasn't meant to be easy – make life impossible".
+Mackinolty used sharp, flat colours, and increasingly professional techniques to produce posters such as "For the man who said life wasn't meant to be easy – make life impossible".
 The poster is a multi-imaged send-up of former Australian Prime Minister Malcolm Fraser.
 It was posted up at night around Sydney, helping to politicise a generation.